Prakathee/Prakathee/README.md

 ### 👩‍💻 About Me:

-In the world of data-driven problem-solving, I find my true calling.
-It's not just about numbers; it's about the stories they tell and the solutions they unveil.
-I'm passionate about delving into data, dissecting it, and crafting strategies that enhance efficiency and drive decisions that matter.

-My journey as a data enthusiast has been an exhilarating one.
-I thrive on the thrill of analyzing data, extracting valuable insights, and then weaving those insights into a compelling narrative.
-It's all about making complex information clear and actionable, empowering others to make informed choices.

-My foundation in data analytics and data science is strong, and I thrive on using technology to unravel intricate business challenges.
-But I'm not stopping there.
-Currently, I'm on a quest to elevate my skills and knowledge by pursuing a Master's in Business Analytics at Santa Clara University.
-It's a step forward in my mission to excel in data analytics, data science, and business intelligence.
+In the realm of data-driven problem-solving, I've found my calling—a passion for uncovering narratives and crafting solutions.
+As a data enthusiast, I thrive on analyzing complex information, making it actionable, and empowering informed decision-making.

-Let's talk about my toolbox.
-I'm fluent in languages like Python, SQL, R, C++, and C. I wield analysis tools like Jupyter Notebook, R Studio, and the ever-mighty Microsoft Excel.
-Pivot tables, lookup functions, and macros?
-They're my allies.
-When it comes to libraries, you'll find me using nltk, scikit-learn, Pandas, NumPy, matplotlib, seaborn, and PySpark.
-I'm also an artist with data visualization tools like Plotly-Dash, Power BI, Tableau, ggplot2, Matplotlib, and Seaborn.
-Databases?
-Well, I'm on familiar terms with Microsoft SQL Server, PostgreSQL, and MySQL.
+With a solid foundation in data analytics and a double master's in data science and business analytics, I bring a robust skill set.
+Proficient in Python, SQL, R, C++, and C, I utilize tools like Jupyter Notebook, R Studio, Microsoft Excel, and data visualization platforms such as Plotly-Dash, Power BI, and Tableau.

-But that's not all.
-I bring statistical prowess to the table.
-Regression, correlation, A/B testing, Chi-Square, time-series analysis—they're my tools of choice.
-Machine learning?
-I've danced with Linear and Logistic Regression, battled Binary and Multi-class classification, tamed Gradient Descent, and explored the jungles of Decision Trees and Random Forests.
-I've gone one-on-one with SVM, KNN, and XG Boost.
-Dimensionality reduction?
-I've walked the paths of PCA and LDA.
-Clustering and Market Basket Analysis?
-Well, they're my playgrounds.

-Deep learning?
-Oh, I've dived into the depths with Long Short Term Memory, surfed the waves of Convolutional Neural Networks, and ventured into the realm of Recurrent Neural Networks.
-TensorFlow and Keras?
-They're my companions.
-Inception V3 and ResNet?
-I've unlocked their secrets.

-And then there's NLP—Natural Language Processing.
-Word2Vec, TF-IDF, N-grams, LDA Topic Modeling, Spacy, and Gensim—they're my allies in the realm of language.
+My expertise extends to statistical analysis, machine learning, and deep learning, encompassing regression, classification, clustering, and NLP techniques.
+Familiar with databases like SQL Server, PostgreSQL, and MySQL, I bring a holistic approach to problem-solving.

-But it's not just about the technical skills.
-Collaboration, storytelling, adaptability, leadership, and problem-solving are the compass points that guide me.
-These key competencies ensure that my data-driven journeys are not solitary endeavors but collaborative adventures, and that the insights I uncover are not just numbers but stories waiting to be told.
+Beyond technical skills, my strengths lie in collaboration, storytelling, adaptability, leadership, and effective problem-solving.
+These competencies ensure that my data-driven endeavors are not only technically sound but also collaborative and impactful, turning insights into compelling stories.

 <hr>